Discover how London grew from a lively capital city to a global hub for trade, commerce, and scientific enquiry between 1550 and 1800.

 Drawing on three iconic scientific collections: the Science Museum Group Collection; the King George III collection owned by King’s College London; and the collection of the Royal Society, this gallery reveals how science was London’s lifeblood, but more than this, it emphasises that science was at the heart of our culture.

-Covering over 650 square metres, the gallery design by Gitta Gschwendtner will create an abstract cityscape that will immerse you in a contemporary interpretation of historic London.
+Covering over 650 square metres, the gallery design by Gitta Gschwendtner creates an abstract cityscape that will immerse you in a contemporary interpretation of historic London.

 Planning a school visit?
 Find out more information about the gallery for educational groups.